How To Prepare for a Virtual Interview – 3 Primary Secrets

 When you are testing your equipment, determine the best spot in your home that gives the best lighting for crisp video.
 If the interview is in the morning, which window has the best light?
 In case it is an afternoon interview, you may need to be in a different part of the home.
 If there is no great natural light in your space, then you will need to create it as described in the mini-studio section below.
 As you find the greatest light, consider what is behind you.
 There should be no clutter or too many personal belongings, such as piles of books or laundry.
 You want to be the focal point, not other objects in the room.
 A nice and neat environment will show your potential employer how detail-oriented and organized you are.

 Children are adorable when they show up in a video chat with your mom, but not while you are discussing your management background.
 Eliminate all outside distractions, especially your cell phone.
 Complete silence is your goal.
 This may include closing windows, turning off the air conditioner/heater, and sitting away from windows adjacent to the neighbor who decides to mow their lawn at that moment.

 Fight your desire to do an internet search in the middle of your interview.
 Do a little research on the company before the interview and have notes in case you need them.
 Having a copy of your resume will also help you remember dates and key points you want to share.
 When they ask a question, be prepared with an answer.
-You can prepare for the common interview questions, such as “Why do you want this position,” and “What is your biggest achievement.”
+You can prepare for the common interview questions, such as “What is your greatest strength”, “Why do you want this position,” and “What is your biggest achievement.”
 Being prepared will show confidence.
 You can also prepare questions for them because you know they will ask.
 Be yourself.
 Don’t memorize things that will make you sound robotic.
 Practice with 3 or 4 of your friends so you can be comfortable with different personalities.